 - administering injections

 Certified Diabetes Educators (CDE) are health professionals with extensive knowledge and experience of the latest news and practices for managing or preventing diabetes and prediabetes.

 They have specialized training in how to educate people about managing their diabetes in order to optimize their health in the future.

 Visiting a CDE can also help people with diabetes to understand their condition.

-Anyone with diabetes is at a greater risk of kidney diseases over time than someone without the condition.
-Regular testing is needed to monitor kidney function.
-This is normally carried out by a general doctor.
+People with diabetes have a higher risk of kidney disease over time than someone without the condition.
+For this reason, a doctor may recommend regular testing to monitor kidney function.
+A general doctor will normally carry this out.